 An SAP audit refers to the systematic review of an organization’s SAP environment, focusing on ensuring the effectiveness of the enterprise software suite provided by SAP, particularly its enterprise resource planning (ERP) system.
 This suite supports a wide array of business processes, such as accounts receivable, accounts payable, and purchasing.
-The primary objectives of an SAP audit are to monitor control management, detect any violations, and verify compliance with various standards and regulations.
+The primary objectives of an SAP audit process are to monitor control management, detect any violations, and verify compliance with various standards and regulations.
 This is an integral component of SAP’s Governance, Risk, and Compliance (GRC) framework.

 SAP Audit Management is powered by SAP HANA and offers a complete end-to-end management solution for SAP audits.
-It can help your audit department plan and execute audits, analyze the relevant data, document and communicate results and monitor progress.
+It can help your audit department plan and execute audits, analyze the relevant data, document and communicate results, and monitor progress.
 SAP Audit Management includes the following key features:

-SAP Audit Management divides the auditing process into five phases—planning, preparation, execution, reporting and followup.
+SAP Audit Management divides the auditing process into five phases—planning, preparation, execution, reporting, and followup.
 Each phase involves a different set of audit tasks.

 You can see how SAP Audit Management organizes an audit workflow in the following figure.
 Keep in mind that these roles are only an example of a standard audit scenario, but you may use a different role for each action in your own organization.